Why did human development fail to keep pace with economic development in India?

 Income is considered as a proxy for command over resources since access to health and education with other capabilities depends on income.
 If the poor earn even marginally above the poverty line they are excluded from beneficiary lists under many government schemes.
 This means out of pocket expenditure often increases much more than the income, reducing the total consumption capacity on nutrition.
 Thereby, while between 2004-05 to 2019- 20, 41.5 crore people came out of poverty in India, malnutrition levels increased in the same time period.

-India’s caste and communal differences have not led to proper social cohesion which is required for all sections of the society to progress and has restricted opportunities and access to resources for marginalized communities.
+India’s caste and communal differences have not led to proper social cohesion which is required for all sections of the society to progress.
+This has restricted opportunities and access to resources for marginalized communities.
 According to the latest National Family Health Survey (NFHS) key health indicators such as IMR and child mortality rates among SC/ST communities are much higher than the national average.

 The urban-rural divide has also led to low human development in the rural areas.
 Cities are the centres of economic growth with a 60% contribution to Indian GDP.
 However, rural India, home to about 70% of the population, has lagged behind in growth and access to essential services.